-He perceived an amazed expression on Miss Halkett's countenance; and 'Ay,' said he, 'that means the certainty of food to millions of mouths, and comforts, if not luxuries, to half the population.
-A safe percentage on savings is the basis of civilization.'
-(26;247-8)
+He perceived an amazed expression on Miss Halkett's countenance; and "Ay," said he, "that means the certainty of food to millions of mouths, and comforts, if not luxuries, to half the population.
+A safe percentage on savings is the basis of civilization."
+(26:247-8)

-And he goes on to drink his claret - luxuries are allowed for him - and 'commended the fishing here, the shooting there'; he's exempt from the necessities of daily work and earning his freedom anew each day.
-Beauchamp elsewhere deals with the question of the press,
+And he goes on to drink his claret-luxuries are allowed for him-and "commended the fishing here, the shooting there"-he is exempt from the necessities of daily work and earning his freedom anew each day.
+Beauchamp elsewhere deals with the question of the press, which Meredith shows us quite clearly did not give voice to all parties and to every interest.

 Tuckham's conservatism is one that believes in the necessity of capitalist industry.
-Romfrey, however, is opposed to that; he hates the free traders of Manchester as 'negrophiles and sweaters of Christians.'
-The collocation is interesting - and worthy of Huckleberry Finn for its encapsulation of an ideology.
-Romfrey's dislike of the 'sweaters of Christians' is not the result of any belief in the equality of man, the brotherhood of humanity: he condemns Manchester as negrophile - and he has no sympathy with Nevil's serving in the navy to catch slavetraders.
-Romfrey's objection is that industry is something ignoble, noisy and vulgar, unEnglish; that Romfrey and his like are more and more dependent for their leisured existence on the profits of industry, he does not recognize.
-Romfrey's ethos is brilliantly caught by Meredith in a passage shortly after the horsewhipping of Shrapnel.
+Romfrey, however, is opposed to that; he hates the free traders of Manchester as "negrophiles and sweaters of Christians" (3:31).
+The collocation is interesting-and worthy of Huckleberry Finn for its encapsulation of an ideology.
+Romfrey's dislike of the "sweaters of Christians" is not the result of any belief in the equality of man, the brotherhood of humanity: he condemns Manchester as negrophile-and he has no sympathy with Nevil's serving in the navy to catch slave-traders.
+Romfrey's objection is that industry is some ignoble, noisy and vulgar, un-English; that Romfrey and his like are more and more dependent for their leisured existence on the profits of industry, he does not recognize.
+Romfrey's ethos is brilliantly caught by Meredith in a passage shortly after the horsewhipping of Shrapnel:

 Moreover, the month of September was drawing nigh; he had plenty to think of.
 The entire land (signifying all but all of those who occupy the situation of thinkers in it) may be said to have been exhaling the same thought in connexion with September.
 Our England holds possession of a considerable portion of the globe, and it keeps the world in awe to see her bestowing so considerable a portion of her intelligence upon her recreations.
 To prosecute them with her whole heart is an ingenious exhibition of her power.
-Mr. Romfrey was of those who said to his countrymen, 'Go yachting; go cricketing; go boat-racing; go shooting; go horse-racing, nine months of the year, while the other Europeans go marching and drilling.'
+Mr Romfrey was of those who said to his countrymen, 'Go yachting; go cricketing; go boat-racing; go shooting; go horse-racing, nine months of the year, while the other Europeans go marching and drilling.'
 Those occupations he considered good for us; and our much talking, writing, and thinking about them characteristic, and therefore good.
 And he was not one of those who do penance for that sweating indolence in the fits of desperate panic.
-Beauchamp's argument that the rich idler begets the idling vagabond, the rich wagerer the brutal swindler, the general thirst for a mad round of recreation a generally-increasing disposition to avoid serious work, and the unbraced moral tone of the country an indifference to national responsibility (an argument doubtless extracted from Shrapnel, talk tall as the very demagogue when he stood upright), Mr. Romfrey laughed at scornfully, affirming that our manufactures could take care of themselves.
+Beauchamp's argument that the rich idler begets the idling vagabond, the rich wagerer the brutal swindler, the general thirst for a mad round of recreation a generally-increasing disposition to avoid serious work, and the unbraced moral tone of the country an indifference to national responsibility (an argument doubtless extracted from Shrapnel, talk tall as the very demagogue when he stood upright), Mr Romfrey laughed at scornfully, affirming that our manufactures could take care of themselves.
 As for invasion, we are circled by the sea.
-Providence has done that for us, and may be relied upon to do more in an emergency. - The children of wealth and the children of the sun alike believe that Providence is for them, and it would seem that the former can do without it less than the latter, though the former are less inclined to give it personification.
-(33;320-1)
+Providence has done that for us, and may be relied upon to do more in an emergency. -The children of wealth and the children of the sun alike believe that Providence is for them, and it would seem that the former can do without it less than the latter, though the former are less inclined to give it personification.
+(33:320-1)